AxelUser/aoc-2021/README.md

 an average.
 The main problem was with this average, which for test data should be rounded from 4.9 -> 5.0, but for my input we should take floor.

+# Day 8 - Seven Segment Search

+Today was a grate day to write down lots of code for finding which 7-segments digits from corrupted input.
+The first part was solved with trivial count of how many digits were triggered and count 1, 4, 7 and 8 digits, luckily the all have unique number of segments.

+For the second pard we should find all digits, so solution was divided into steps:
+1. Finding sets of segments for 1, 4, 7 and 8, because it's an easy start.
+2. Counting how many digits use each segment.
+3. Use that information to find each segment, keeping in mind some sort of normalized representation of them.
+4. Combining found segments to find each digit.